MohosinMiah/Design-Pattern-In-Java/Creational_Design_Pattern/FactoryMethodPattern.md

 ```

 // Concrete documents
-// Define a Document interface and its concrete implementations:
+// Define a Document interface and its concrete implementations

 class TextDocument implements Document {
     @Override